GenerousLabs/plans/brainstorming/index.md

 - Conversation messages (between 2 users about a service)
 - Pod updates (each one a markdown block)

+Perhaps the first question is where do we store this stuff?

+- Easiest option, GitHub, GitLab, or Bitbucket

 ## API

 How do we get data?